ndarray/ndarray/README.md

 A partial cmake build has also recently been added, and we expect it to eventually replace SCons as the recommended approach, but it does not yet support building against Boost.NumPy to provide bindings for Boost.Python.

 To build with cmake, do:

     mkdir build
     cd build
     cmake ..
     make
+    make test

+Inclusion and testing of optional dependencies is controlled by NDARRAY_* cmake options.
+Dependency resolution can be controlled by the PYBIND11_DIR, EIGEN_DIR, and FFTW_DIR environment variables.
+For example, to build with an alternate Eigen3 install location and disable FFTW testing replace `cmake ..` with `EIGEN_DIR=/opt/local cmake -DNDARRY_FFTW=OFF ..`.

 Building from Compressed Source
 -------------------------------